-Career: A key special teams contributor has played in 22 games over his career, making 12 tackles (six solo), including a fumble return for a touchdown.
+Career: A key special teams contributor has played in 24 games over his career, making 12 tackles (six solo), including a fumble return for a touchdown.

 Rookie Year: Despite being plagued by injury through much of the year, McGill contributed on special teams all season long, posting three special teams tackles.
 He finished the year with 12 tackles (six solo) and four passes defensed.
-McGill finally got his opportunity as the starting cornerback in Week 17 at Den., where he made a heads-up play by picking up a fumble on a lateral pass and returning it 18 yards for a touchdown.